markx86/gloom/README.md

 - `LOG_VERBOSE`: Enables/Disables verbose logging.
 Set to `1` to enable.
 By default, it's disabled.
 - `DATABASE`: Path to the database file.
 This a SQLite3 database path, therefore things like `:memory:` will also work.
 It is set to `:memory:` by default, but the provided `docker-compose` file will create a volume and store the database there.
 - `COOKIE_SECRET`: The secret key used to sign the cookies.
 If it's not set, the server will generate a random one each time it is started.
+- `WSS_PORT`: Controls the port on which the WebSocket server should listen for incoming connections.
+By default, it's set to 8492.
 - `HTTP_PORT`: Controls the port on which the HTTP server should listen for incoming requests.
 By default, it's set to 8080.
-- `WSS_PORT`: Controls the port on which the WebSocket server should listen for incoming connections.
-By default, it's set to 8492.
+- `HTTPS_PORT`: Controls the port on which the HTTPS server should listen for incoming requests.
+By default, it's set to 8443.
+- `HTTPS_KEY`: Path to the HTTPS server's certificate key.
+By default, it's `./cert.key`.
+- `HTTPS_CERT`: Path to the HTTPS server's certificate.
+By default, it's `./cert.pem`.

 > [!IMPORTANT]
 > If you're using `docker-compose`, you can change these options by creating a `.env` file in the project root,